jesiccanayak123/jesiccanayak123/README.md

 - 👀 I’m interested in Web Development(MERN) and Blockchain
-- 🌱 I’m currently learning Data Science and ML
+- 🌱 I’m currently learning AI and ML
 - 💞️ I’m looking to collaborate with other NFTs collector!
 - 🎯2025 Goals: Learn and work more!
 - 🌟 Fun fact: I love to design, write and creating memes.